High Blood Pressure

 What Is Blood Pressure?

-For older people, the first number (systolic) often is 140 or greater, but the second number (diastolic) is less than 90.
-This problem is called isolated systolic hypertension.
+For older people, often the first number (systolic) is 140 or higher, but the second number (diastolic) is less than 90.
+This problem is called isolated systolic hypertension, which is due to age-related stiffening of the major arteries.
 It is the most common form of high blood pressure in older people and can lead to serious health problems.
-Isolated systolic hypertension is treated in the same way as regular high blood pressure but often requires more than one type of blood pressure medication.
-If your systolic pressure is 140 or higher, ask your doctor how you can lower it.
+Isolated systolic hypertension is treated in the same way as regular high blood pressure but may require more than one type of blood pressure medication.
+If your doctor determines that your systolic pressure is above a normal level for your age, ask how you can lower it.

 What if Your Blood Pressure Is Low?

-If your systolic blood pressure is less than 90, you may have low blood pressure.
-You may feel lightheaded, dizzy, or even faint.
-Low blood pressure, or hypotension, can be caused by not drinking enough liquids (dehydration), blood loss, or too much medication.
+If your blood pressure is lower than 90/60, you have low blood pressure, or hypotension.
+You may feel lightheaded, weak, dizzy, or even faint.
+Low blood pressure can be caused by not drinking enough liquids (dehydration), blood loss, some medical conditions, or too much medication.

 Some Risks You Can’t Change